johnfhalter/gpu-final/README.md

     from torchcule_atari import AtariRom
 ImportError: /home/coder/.local/lib/python3.8/site-packages/torchcule_atari.cpython-38-x86_64-linux-gnu.so: undefined symbol: \_ZN8AtariEnv16frame_state_sizeEv

-That has to do with seeing the games played with the trained model.
+That has to do with display issues, as the rom files contain the read-only-memory for each game.